Crowell-Collier Publishing Company: 1950s magazine closures and book profits

-Ryan’s removal had significant consequences.
-At a highly publicized April 1959 meeting with Crowell Collier shareholders, the chairman proved unable to comment on any aspect of company operations.
-Ryan was soon hired as president of a subsidiary of Grolier Incorporated, publisher of Encyclopedia Americana.
+Ryan's removal had significant consequences.
+At a highly publicized April 1959 meeting with Crowell-Collier shareholders, the chairman proved unable to comment on any aspect of company operations.
+Ryan was soon hired as president of a subsidiary of Grolier Incorporated, publisher of the Encyclopedia Americana.
 Numerous sales and administrative managers quit P.F.
 Collier and Son to join Ryan.
-In December 1960, Crowell Collier merged with P.F.
-Collier and Son, ending the weakened subsidiary’s 85-year existence.
-Crowell Collier assumed the liquidated firm‘s publishing, editorial, and highly profitable sales financing activities.
+In December 1960, Crowell-Collier merged with P.F.
+Collier and Son, ending the weakened subsidiary's 85-year existence.
+Crowell-Collier assumed the liquidated firm's publishing, editorial, and highly profitable sales financing activities.
 A new subsidiary, P.F.
 Collier, Inc., was formed, but solely as a sales organization.
 P.F.
-Collier, Inc. expanded sales of Collier’s Encyclopedia during the 1960s, but deceptive sales practices, encouraged by the Crowell Collier chairman, ultimately led to a Federal Trade Commission complaint against the company, and crippling regulatory restrictions on its door-to-door encyclopedia sales.
+Collier, Inc. expanded sales of Collier's Encyclopedia during the 1960s, but deceptive sales practices, encouraged by the Crowell-Collier chairman, ultimately led to a Federal Trade Commission complaint against the company, and crippling regulatory restrictions on its door-to-door encyclopedia sales.